TB67S128FTG Stepper Motor Driver Carrier

 Power dissipation considerations

-The driver ICs have maximum current ratings higher than the continuous currents we specify for these carrier boards, but the actual current you can deliver depends on how well you can keep the IC cool.
+The TB67S128FTG driver IC has a maximum current rating of 5 A per coil, but the actual current you can deliver depends on how well you can keep the IC cool.
 The carrier’s printed circuit board is designed to draw heat out of the IC, but to supply more than the specified continuous current per coil, a heat sink or other cooling method is required.

 This product can get hot enough to burn you long before the chip overheats.
 Take care when handling this product and other components connected to it.